weiyuet/hdb-resale-flat-prices/README.md

 ![](https://github.com/weiyuet/hdb-resale-flat-prices/blob/main/figures/hdb-resale-flat-prices-multivariate-sqm.png)

 ## Effect of lease decay on per square-meter prices
 Resale prices in Mature Estates hold up better than in Non-mature Estates.
 As expected, as the lease runs down, the resale prices fall.
 However, between 60 and 50 years lease remaining, the prices rise back up a little, breaking the trend, before collapsing in the last 3 decades of the lease.
+The collapse is much more dramatic in Non-mature Estates.
 ![](https://github.com/weiyuet/hdb-resale-flat-prices/blob/main/figures/hdb-resale-flat-prices-lease-decay.png)

 ## Town Premium
+People are willing to pay for a flat in the Downtown Core / Central Area.
 Highly sought after areas like the Central Area, Queenstown and Bukit Merah show a long tail, indicating an open-ended premium ceiling.
 Non-mature towns like Choa Chu Kang and Jurong West tend to have a more tightly clustered plot indicating less variance in prices.
 ![](https://github.com/weiyuet/hdb-resale-flat-prices/blob/main/figures/hdb-resale-flat-prices-town-premium.png)

 ## Floor Premium